 It's also got two separate modes, learning and music, designed to help your baby with two different modes that have specific effects for your child.
 All this, and it only needs 2 AA batteries, which it actually comes with!

-If you want the best walker for toys, as well as being a solid and stable walker for your baby, then you know which one to get.
+If you want great toys, as well as being a solid and stable walker for your baby, then you know which one to get.
 V-tech know what they're doing.
 Let their expertise help your baby, like they're helped so many others.

 A great budget choice with a really nice selection of toys, this walker is my favorite seated walker out of the list, and an excellent choice overall.
 Here's why.